imcarissa/tradevine/notes.md

 - has_many :bottles
 - has_many :reviews
 - has_many :reviewed_posts, through :reviews, source: :bottle
+** has_many :categories, through: :bottles
-    - name
+    - username
     - email
     - password_digest

-Reviews  * join table for users and bottles
+review  * join table for users and bottles
 - belongs_to :user
 - belongs_to :bottle
     - content

+** Categories
+- has_many :bottles
+- has_many :users, through: :bottles
+- name